sickOscar/sickDevelopers/README.md

 ████████████████████████████████████████████████████████████████████████████
 ┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨┠┨

+I don't do much here.
+I have friends.

 <!--
 **sickDevelopers/sickDevelopers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.